RetroSpecter/CSE490/README.md

 # Organizational Guidelines:
 ## Assets folder:
 place files in appropriate folders (Meshes, Textures, Prefabs, etc)
-##Scene Hierarchy:
+## Scene Hierarchy:
 place all room objects in the roomObjects gameobject.
 You should nest objects that are tied to one another (such as the tv and the tv stand).

-#H ow to watch they flythrough:
+# How to watch they flythrough:

 1. hit the play button at the center.
 2. enjoy